 “Leave me alone!”
 The scream ripped itself from her lungs.
 Both hands were thrown up in a defensive posture ready to fight if it came down to it.
-June had her keys poised as if she were prepared to cut anyone or anything.
-Spinning around to meet her supposed attacker, she realized it was just her co-worker.
-It was Zander.
+Her keys were poised as if she was prepared to cut anyone or anything.
+Spinning around to meet her perceived attacker, she realized it was just her co-worker...
+Zander.

 “June are you okay?”
-His voiced quieted the fear that swelled in her chest.
+An awkward yet soft voice quieted the fear swelling in her chest.

 “I saw you walk across the parking lot and tried to catch you before you left.
 I didn’t mean to scare you.”
 He explained apologetically.

 “My god, Zander.
 You nearly scared me to death.
-You put the fear of God in me.
 Why were you trying to catch me anyway?”
 The question was still laced with a bit of annoyance even though her mind acknowledged she was safe.
 Zander was as harmless as a fly.
-He was a lot weird and a lot annoying, but he was totally harmless.
+He was an absolute weirdo but he was totally harmless.

 “Well, I was just wondering if you could give me a ride home.
 My mom said she would pick me up, but she was called into work at the last minute.”
-He explained.
+He replied.

 “You almost gave me a heart attack just for a ride home.
 Good lord.
 Come on let’s get the heck out of here.
 Something about this night is creeping me out.”
-June opened her door and as she slid onto the seat, she reached over and opened the door for her co-worker.
+June opened her door and slid over to the other side to open the passenger door for her co-worker.
 The key turned over with ease in the ignition, and the radio serenaded the occupants inside the cab.

 “...I don’t mind not going to heaven.
 As long as they’ve got cigarettes.
 As long as they’ve got cigarettes in hell.”

 “I always thought you were a nice person.
-I never thought you were like everyone else.”
+It never occurred to me that you were like everyone else.”
 The words flowed from his tongue in an eerily calm fashion.

 “I’m sorry.
 What was that?”
-The southern drawl in her words screamed to anyone listening that she was a country girl.
-She wasn’t quite sure of what he said, but she continued driving as if it didn’t matter since she wasn’t really interested anyway.
+The thick southern drawl in her voice confirmed she was a country girl.
+She wasn’t quite sure of what he said, so she continued driving as if it didn’t matter since she wasn’t really interested anyway.

 “Never mind.”
 He replied with a little underlying note of resentment.

-They rode the short distance in silence with the exception of the gentle hum from the radio.
-June was concerned about the heavy workload which had been placed on her as part of her new promotion.
-Her mind was so wrapped up in paperwork and procedures that she didn’t really pay attention to her passenger as she drove and planned the next day’s schedule to makes sure she stayed one step ahead of what her job required.
+They rode the few miles across town in silence with the exception of the gentle hum from the radio.
+June was concerned about the heavy workload which she had inherited as part of her new promotion.
+Her mind was so wrapped up in paperwork and procedures that she didn’t really pay much attention to her passenger as she drove.
+Mentally she planned the next day’s schedule to makes sure she stayed one step ahead of what her job required.

 “June?”
-Her name was spoken softly by her co-worker, drew her from her thoughts.
+Her name, though spoken softly by her co-worker, drew her from her thoughts.

 “Yeah Z. What’s up?”
 She replied in the bubbly manner she was known for.